isomerpages/pa-chingay/pages/Chingay Parade 2025.md

 variant: markdown
 description: ""
 ---
-# FREE ADMISSION
+# 7 &amp; 8 February 2025
 <div style="line-height:4rem;font-size:3rem; font-color: #b242a2">
-7 &amp; 8 February 2025<br>

 F1 Pit Building<br></div>

-Chingay 2025 returns with the theme of "Joy", inviting members of the public to reflect on shared experiences transcending ethnicity, language and age through food. <br>
+Chingay 2025 returns with the theme "Joy", inviting members of the public to reflect on shared experiences transcending ethnicity, language and age through food. <br>

-Immerse yourself by a first-of-its-kind stage layout,
+The culinary extravaganza will unfold across an overture and five acts, featuring more than 4,000 performers, 23 food-inspired floats, vibrant costumes, and dynamic music and choreography that encapsulate Singapore’s rich cultural tapestry, artistic talent, and collective spirit.
+It will captivate audiences with a four-level stage for performers.